darthchudi/backprop/README.md

 dot -Tpng graph.dot -o graph.png
 ```

-Alternatively, the generated `dot` file can be viewed in an online Graphviz file render.
+Alternatively, the generated `dot` file can be viewed in an online Graphviz file renderer.

 ## Running tests